David Taylor is our CEO

 Nicola is a professionally qualified social worker and is CORU registered.
 Prior to joining Foster Care Ireland she worked in Tusla on a Child in Care team.
 Her post qualification and early career experience was in Wales where she led on the implementation of several service innovations and process reforms.

 Vicky Jones is our fostering link worker

 Vicky has a keen interest in trauma and therapeutic parenting.
 She has completed additional training in DDP at Levels One and Two and also in Sensory Attachment Intervention.
-Vicky has an MSc., in Cognitive Behavioural Therapy and is committed to continuous professional development and training to ensure she can support foster carers in their therapeutic parenting role.
+Vicky has an MSc., in Cognitive Behavioural Therapy and is committed to continuous professional development and training to ensure she can empower and support foster carers in their therapeutic parenting role.

 Lorraine Sheridan is our Link Worker